Skip to content

 • Jobs in the next stage start after successful completion of jobs in the previous stage.

-• If the pipeline contains only jobs in the .pre or .post stages, it will not run.
-There must be at least one job in another stage. .pre and .post stages can be used in the required pipeline configuration to define matching jobs that should run before or after project pipeline jobs.
+• If a pipeline contains only jobs in the .pre or .post stages, it does not run.
+There must be at least one other job in another stage.
+The .pre and .post stages can be used in the required pipeline configuration to define compliance jobs that must run before or after the project's pipeline jobs.

 Example: